Scalr/agent-helm/charts/agent-local/README.md

 ## Customizing Environment

-While native Scalr runners on the hosted platform, Docker-based agents, and the [agent-k8s](../charts/agent-k8s) chart execute workloads inside the [scalr/runner](https://hub.docker.com/r/scalr/runner) golden image, which includes a comprehensive set of additional software, this chart uses the `local` driver to run tasks directly within the container where the agent operates.
-Consequently, all operations are performed using the image specified in `image.repository` – [scalr/agent](https://hub.docker.com/r/scalr/agent).
-Use this image as a base for customizing the environment.
-The `scalr/agent` image is minimal, optimized for small size, and excludes additional tooling.
+This chart uses the local driver to run tasks directly within the container where the agent operates.
+Therefore, it requires an image that includes both the Scalr Agent service and the additional tooling provided by the [scalr/runner](https://hub.docker.com/r/scalr/runner) image.
+As a result, this chart uses the [scalr/agent-runner](https://hub.docker.com/r/scalr/agent-runner) image, which combines the minimal Scalr Agent image ([scalr/agent](https://hub.docker.com/r/scalr/agent)) with the extra tools from `scalr/runner`.
+You can use this image, or `scalr/agent` (as a minimal base for building your own lightweight images), as a starting point for customizing your environment.

 ## Volume Configuration